looninho/pecebl/README.md

 `plt.show()`

 ## Develop
-Development process is simplified by threshold operation.
+The development process is simplified by a threshold operation.
 We use a threshold of *3 eV* for ZEP520A ebeam resist.

 `th_resist = 3`